blackbear10000/eth_validator_test/README.md

 #### Simplified (Default)
 - Built-in Python implementation for testing
+- Generates 48-byte BLS12-381 compatible keys
-- Uses HMAC-based key derivation (not full BLS12-381)
+- Uses deterministic hash-based key derivation for testing
 - Suitable for devnet testing and workflow validation
 - ⚠️ **NOT suitable for mainnet use**